vyshane/docker-compose-kubernetes/README.md

 ## Starting Kubernetes on Linux

 On Linux we'll run Kubernetes using a local Docker Engine.
-You will also need Docker Compose as well as the kubectl tool.
+You will also need the kubectl tool.
 To launch the cluster:

 ```sh
 ./kube-up.sh